Active participation at all levels of government is vital to our business and to our democracy.

 We develop and maintain partnerships with third-party organizations that share our views on issues important to our companies and that effectively and responsibly research, communicate, and advocate on those issues.

 Our support for these groups includes financial contributions.
 In some cases, our employees serve in volunteer leadership roles in these organizations.
-For example, they serve on the board of directors, key committees, or advisory councils for a number of national and state trade associations and policy-oriented membership organizations, including the U.S. Chamber of Commerce, Missouri Chamber of Commerce, Georgia Chamber of Commerce, National Association of Tobacco Outlets (NATO), Florida Association of Wholesale Distributors (FAWD), National Association of Convenience Stores (NACS), American Legislative Exchange Council’s Private Enterprise Advisory Council (ALEC), California Retailers Association and National Association of Manufacturers (NAM).
+For example, they serve on the board of directors, key committees, or advisory councils for a number of national and state trade associations and policy-oriented membership organizations, including the U.S. Chamber of Commerce, Congressional Black Caucus Foundation, Virginia Chamber of Commerce, New England Convenience Stores and Energy Marketers Association, Texas Association of Business, National Association of Tobacco Outlets (NATO), National Association of Convenience Stores (NACS), Congressional Hispanic Leadership Institute, American Legislative Exchange Council's Private Enterprise Advisory Council (ALEC), California Retailers Association, and National Association of Manufacturers (NAM).

 While we may not necessarily agree with every position taken by each organization we support, we do assess whether the intended use of a contribution is consistent with Altria's Mission & Values